Sunnynook Large Munsterlander®

 Homepage Table of Contents

-If you would like to be considered for a pup, please complete the attached questionnaire questionnaire, available as a downloadable pdf.
+If you would like to be considered for a pup in 2018, please complete the attached questionnaire questionnaire, available as a downloadable pdf.

 Our Sunnynook Promise

 We applaud the diversity of dog breeds with their different working styles and strengths that are available to hunters.
 We respect the Large Munsterlander's original design and breed management strategy.
 We do not intend to re-invent the wheel nor alter an established breed at will.
 Our commitment is to the generations of Large Munsterlander breeders who came before us.
 Our breeding strategy includes:

 The stained glass was designed and handcrafted by Janice Staley.